Survivor Begins Opdivo and Yervoy Treatment for Mesothelioma

-Eventually, I connected with a different oncologist who understands the value of pursuing a new treatment option.
+That pharmacist, and my new oncologist, understood the value of pursuing a new treatment option.
 On Dec.
 23, 2020, I received my first infusion of Opdivo and Yervoy immunotherapy.

-My Initial Experience with Opdivo and Yervoy
+Initial Experience with Opdivo and Yervoy

 Education is crucial for patients who are new to immunotherapy.
 The way it affects your body isn’t the same as chemotherapy and other treatments.

 Patients have to look out for inflammation reactions, which could happen anywhere throughout the body.
 Pneumonitis in the lungs, gastritis in the stomach and colitis in the colon are some common reactions.